MGDIS/core-ui/packages/mg-components/src/components/molecules/inputs/mg-input-rich-text-editor/readme.md

 ```

 The calculated height value is applied to the entire editor container, including the toolbar and the content area.
 The editor will maintain this minimum height while allowing the content to grow if needed.

-### Utility methods

-The component provides several methods to retrieve content in different formats:

-- `getEditorHTML()`: Retrieves the content in HTML format (automatically sanitized)
-- `getEditorText()`: Retrieves the content in plain text format

 <!-- Auto Generated Below -->